A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Task Definition

-\paragraph{Visual SRL.} VSRL is also know as situation recognition.
-We follow the definition of \cite{DBLP:conf/cvpr/YatskarZF16}.
-In situation recognition, we assume discrete sets of verbs $V$, nouns $N$, and frames $F$. \begin{compactitem} \item Each frame $f\in F$ is paired with a discrete set of semantic roles $E_f$. \item Each semantic role $e\in E_f$ is paired with a noun value $n_e\in N\cup \{\varnothing\}$, where $\varnothing$ indicates the value is either not known or does not apply. \item We refer to the set of pairs of semantic roles and their values as a realized frame, $R_f= \{(e,n_e): e\in E_f\}$. \item A realized frame is valid if and only if each value $e\in E_f$ is assigned exactly one noun $n_e$. \end{compactitem} Given an image, the VSRL task is to predict a situation, $S = (v,R_f)$, specified by a verb $v\in V$ and a \text{valid realized} frame $R_f$.
+VSRL is also known as situation recognition.
+We follow the definition of~\citet{DBLP:conf/cvpr/YatskarZF16}.
+In situation recognition, we assume a discrete set of verbs $\mathcal{V}$, a discrete set of nouns $\mathcal{N}$, and a discrete set of frames $\mathcal{F}$, where each verb $v \in \mathcal{V}$ determines a frame $f_v \in \mathcal{F}$ and its associated set of semantic roles $\mathcal{R}_{f_v} \subseteq \mathcal{R}$. \begin{compactitem} \item Each semantic role $r \in \mathcal{R}_{f_v}$ is assigned a noun value $n_r \in \mathcal{N} \cup \{\varnothing\}$, where $\varnothing$ indicates the value is not known or does not apply. \item The set of role-value pairs forms a realized frame, $\mathcal{F}_r = \{(r, n_r) : r \in \mathcal{R}_{f_v}\}$. \item A realized frame is valid if and only if each role $r \in \mathcal{R}_{f_v}$ is assigned exactly one noun $n_r$. \end{compactitem} Given an image, the VSRL task is to predict a situation $\mathcal{S} = (v, \mathcal{F}_r)$, specified by a verb $v \in \mathcal{V}$ and a valid realized frame $\mathcal{F}_r$.
+Figure~\ref{fig:vsrl_example} illustrates two representative VSRL examples with different verbs and their corresponding realized frames.
+A key distinction from textual SRL lies in argument identification: textual SRL identifies argument boundaries over discrete token sequences, whereas VSRL predicts discrete noun labels for each semantic role from a fixed vocabulary.